RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

    import numpy as np
    import scipy as sc

-Think of packages, libraries and modules as sperate files that exist outside of the one you are working on.
+Think of packages, libraries, and modules as sperate files that exist outside of the one you are working on.
 They are an efficient part of programming to help programmers not have to re-write every bit of code from scratch.
-For instance the Math module already has addition and subtraction defined in it so by importing it you can build on top of it rather than having to reinvent the wheel.
+For instance, the Math module already has addition and subtraction defined in it, so by importing it, you can build on top of it rather than having to reinvent the wheel.

-The ``import`` statement tells the program that you are going to be referencing things that do not exist in this file.
+The "import "statement tells the program that you are going to be referencing things that do not exist in this file.
-It also tells the program which file, among the files preinstalled in Colab, it is refering to.
-For example, ``import pandas as pd`` tells the program that you will be using things from the pandas "file" (pacakge) and that whenever you type "pd" you are talking about the pandas package.
+It also tells the program which file, among the files preinstalled in Colab, it is referring to.
+For example, "import pandas as pd "tells the program that you will be using things from the pandas "file" (package) and that whenever you type "pd" you are talking about the pandas package.

 Some python packages may not be preinstalled on Google Colab.
 For those you may use ``!pip install <package_name>``.
-The ``!`` is important before the pip because it is telling Colab that the line is a terminal command and not python code.
+The "! "is important before the pip because it is telling Colab that the line is a terminal command and not python code.

 You may notice a few lines appear telling you that your installation is happening.
 This means you are doing it right!
-Sometimes it might be a few lines and other times it might be many, it varries depending on how large the library, module or package is.
+Sometimes it might be a few lines, and other times it might be many.
+The number of lines varies depending on how large the library, module, or package is.

 .. jupyter-execute::

    !pip install str

-Now that you have successfully installed it, you must import the file (modlue for str) before you are able to use it.
+Now that you have successfully installed it, you must import the file (module for str) before you are able to use it.

 .. jupyter-execute::